Victor-M16/Smart-Pharmacist/README.md

 The project consists of a hardware and software element.
 The hardware element is an electronics project that is a rudimentary prototype of a carousel vending machine meant to dispense prescription medication.
 Further documentation for these componenents can be found in the `firmware` and `concepts` folders.

 The software component is a built from the ground up hospital management system meant to work in tandem with the prototype.
+The main system is a django project named `smartpharmacist`

 ## Technologies